It’s time to check out the lesser known art galleries and exhibition spaces in Leeds.

 Workshop Press Gallery, 10 Back Newton Grove, Leeds, West Yorkshire, LS7 4HW.

 You probably wouldn’t expect to find one of Leeds’ coolest independent art galleries in a terraced house in Beeston, but that’s exactly what Basement Arts Project is.
-It’s run by Bruce Davies, a man who’s made it his mission to find the best up and coming artists in the region, displaying their work in his subterranean art space, while helping them to connect and collaborate with other artists.
+It’s run by Bruce Davies, a man who’s made it his mission to find the best up and coming artists in the region, displaying their work in his subterranean art space and helping them to connect and collaborate with other artists.

 Basement Arts Project, 26 Burton Terrace, Beeston, Leeds, West Yorkshire, LS11 5JH.